Pragmatic B2B SaaS Design: The Listing Page

 Filter button

-Main reasons to use it ✅
+When to use it ✅

-it works well on mobile
+It works well on mobile

 When not to use it ❌